*** O'ZBEK TILI * UZBEK LANGUAGE ***

 - Turdingmi? – Did you get up?
 Tur+di+ng+mi

-- Yo'q, men o'tiraman. – No, I'm sitting.
+- Yo'q, men o'tiraman. – No, I will sit.

 The negative form of the definite past tense is formed by adding the negative affix -ma to the verb base, followed by the affix -di and then personal ending: